-F. CLIENT REQUESTS FOR INFORMATION
+G. CLIENT REQUESTS FOR INFORMATION

-Requests for information regarding proxy votes, or this policy and procedures, should be forwarded to the CCO or designee.
+Requests for information regarding proxy votes, or this policy and procedures, should be forwarded to the CCO, or designee.

-G. ANNUAL REVIEW OF POLICY AND PROCEDURES
+H. REVIEW OF POLICY AND PROCEDURES

-Pursuant to the review requirements of Rule 206(4)-7 under the Advisers Act, the CCO or designee, will conduct a periodic review, no less often than annually.
+Pursuant to the review requirements of Rule 206(4)-7 under the Advisers Act, the CCO, or designee, will conduct a periodic review of EIC's Proxy Voting Policy & Procedures.
 Elements of the review will include:

-- 1. review a sample of the voting record to determine if EIC is exercising its authority to vote proxies on portfolio securities held in the selected Accounts: - 2. review voting data to determine if timely communication of proxy votes is reasonably accomplished during the period reviewed; - 3. meet with EIC's Director of Research to review the proxy voting, communication of proxy votes, accumulation of voting results and the general functioning and adequacy of this policy and procedures; - 4. evaluate the performance of any proxy voting services or proxy advisory firms used by EIC, including whether or not the service or firm maintains its independence with respect to companies the securities of which are the subject of voting recommendations, information or analysis from the service or firm; and - 5. prepare written reports to the Investment Team with respect to the foregoing items for which such a report is required or requested.
+- 1. Quarterly, the CCO, or designee, will review a sample of the voting record to determine if EIC is exercising its authority to vote proxies on portfolio securities held in the selected accounts: - Select one corporate action or proxy vote. - Compare a list of all clients eligible to vote with documentation of how client proxies were voted. - Review any differences and determine if corrective action and training is needed. - Update procedures as necessitated by the results of the testing. - 2.
+Annually, the CCO will meet with EIC's Director of Research to review proxy voting, communication of proxy votes, accumulation of voting results and the general functioning and adequacy of this policy and procedures.

+- 3. Annually, the CCO and EIC's Director of Research will evaluate the performance of any proxy voting services or proxy advisory firms used by EIC, including whether or not the service or firm maintains its independence with respect to companies the securities of which are the subject of voting recommendations, information or analysis from the service or firm. - 4.
+Prepare written reports to the Investment Team with respect to the foregoing items for which such a report is required or requested.

-H. RECORDKEEPING
+I. RECORDKEEPING